 Epoxy grout is made from epoxy resins and a filler powder.
 That makes the grout extremely hard, durable, and nearly stain proof.
 It also makes the bond between tiles very strong.

 Epoxy grout can be used on all tile surfaces including floors, countertops and showers.
 Epoxy grout doesn't stain, doesn't need sealing and isn't porous, so doesn't discolor when wet and there is almost no maintenance needed.

 1. It’s about 3-5 times as expensive as regular cement grout.
-But for me, that extra expense is worth not have to scrub my grout with a toothbrush.
+But for me, that extra expense is worth not having to scrub my grout with a toothbrush.

-2. Epoxy grout has a more plasticy look that regular grout.
+2. Epoxy grout has a more plasticy look than regular grout.
 Some people dislike that.
-But the way I figure it is, caulk looks pretty plastic and that doesn’t bother me.
-Plus, you can request thin grout lines and test a sample of the epoxy grout to see how you like it.
+But the way I figure it is, caulk looks pretty plasticy and that doesn’t bother me.
+Plus, you can request super thin grout lines.
+To be sure you'll like the look, test a sample of the epoxy grout to see how you like it.

 3. Not all tile installers can work with epoxy grout.
 Your tile installer needs to have experience with epoxy grout since it is more difficult to work with than regular cement grout.

-Regular cement grout is very easy to slope, shape and work with.
-Without experience, it’s harder to achieve the same effect with epoxy grout.
+Regular cement grout is very easy to spread, shape and work with.
+Without experience, it’s harder to manipulate epoxy grout.
 Epoxy grout also takes a little longer to set up in the grout joints and it takes days to cure.